 The Best Time to Visit South Africa

-There’s no such thing as a bad time to visit… but the best time to visit South Africa does depend on what you’re looking for.
+There’s no such thing as a bad time to visit… but the best time to visit South Africa depends on what you’re looking for.

 Summer in Cape Town (November to February) is perfect for those looking for warm beach escapes, while hikers may want to consider spring or fall for cooler weather.

-On the other hand, July to November (aka winter) are the best times to visit if you’re hoping to spot whales during your 2 weeks in South Africa.
+On the other hand, July to November (AKA winter) is the best time to visit if you’re hoping to spot whales during your 2 weeks in South Africa.

 In Kruger National Park, the summer (wet) season makes for prettier landscapes in photos, but the winter (dry) season brings easier animal sightings.